gosling-lang/gosling-docs/Data.md

 | end      | string | assign a field name of the end position of genomic intervals |

 ## Pre-aggregated Datasets
-This class of datasets make the data exploration more scalable, requiring you to set up a dedicated server and pre-aggregating data before using them.
+This class of datasets makes the data exploration more scalable, requiring you to set up a dedicated server and pre-aggregating data before using them.

 ### Vector